Cars · Resale guide

 Common Scams to Watch For (India 2026)

-Kms rollback — odometer tampering.
-This is one of the oldest tricks.
-Sellers illegally roll back the odometer to show lower mileage, making the car appear less used and more valuable.
-Always cross-check the odometer reading with service history records, the Parivahan vehicle info, and use the pedal/steering wheel wear tests.
+Kms Rollback (Odometer Tampering).
+This is rampant.
+Sellers tamper with the odometer to show a lower reading, making the car appear less used.
+Always cross-check the odometer with service history records, the Parivahan app’s vehicle info, and use the pedal/steering wear tests.
+A rolled-back odometer means you’re overpaying by ₹50,000-1,50,000.

 Seller’s Guide — How to Maximize Your Hyundai Creta EV Resale